SweepCasinos > Vegas Gems

 Pros

-• AES-256 clearly listed in site security policy
+• AES-256 is plainly spelled out in the security policy

 Cons